Updated May 21, 2026

 - Changing your tampon every 4-6 hours.

-- Switching between other forms of period care, like pads or a menstrual cup.
+- Switching between other forms of period products, like pads or a menstrual cup.

 If you accidentally leave a tampon in too long, you’ll most likely be just fine.
-But if you do it repeatedly, you could risk a bacterial infection or messy situation.
+But it is always good to be aware of any unusual symptoms.

 Tampon Hygiene

-No one wants to deal with a bacterial infection or risk a leak, and if you use tampons properly you won’t need to worry about either.
+No one wants to deal with a bacterial infection or risk a leak, and if you use tampons properly can help maintain a refreshed feeling.

 Here’s our quick guide to tampon usage that will tell you everything you need to know about using them the right way.